 There is a possibility of terrorist attacks in Morocco.
 You could be caught up in attacks directed at others.
 Terrorist attacks have occurred in places frequented by tourists in the past.

 Moroccan authorities have warned of an increased threat linked to the number of Moroccans sympathetic or belonging to international terrorist organisations operating in Syria and Iraq.
-Recent arrests of suspected terrorists by Moroccan authorities indicate the heightened risk of terrorism in the region.
+Moroccan authorities have recently arrested a number of suspected terrorists.

 The Maghreb region, including Morocco, has been mentioned as a target in public statements by Islamic State of Iraq and the Levant (ISIL).
 This has led to security being reinforced in Morocco.